ranjithkumar1995/first_fork/README.md

-we are going to predict contionuse values for target feature peformed eda, and created models using LightGBM, catboost , linear regression
+we are going to predict contionuse values for target feature

+steps:
+1) peformed eda univariant and multivarient analysis
+2) feature engineering
+3) building models( lightgbm , catboost ,linear regression )
+4) training ,predicting and submitting